kiarafrobles/www.retroreport.org/_backstory/scientists-crack-a-50-year-old-mystery-about-the-measles-vaccine.md

 title: "Scientists Crack A 50-Year-Old Mystery About The Measles Vaccine"
 published: true
 date: 2015-05-08T17:54:00.000Z
 lead_copy: "Scientists have figured out why the measles vaccine reduces deaths from all infectious diseases.
-How will this affect the vaccine controversy? "
+How will this affect the vaccine controversy?"
 backstory_type: backstory
 video: vaccines-an-unhealthy-skepticism
 type: backstories